thestandardmodelofromagna/commander-hub/README.md

 Check you have installed `python` on your system.
 If you have `python3` installed and not python, spawn wouldn't found binaries to run python scripts.

+## Run project

+Require the access to MongoDB instance on discord or configure your own on your machine.

 Use `node index.js` or `npm run start` to run server.